-- 11.3.6 Post restoration the LVIA considers there will be no adverse visual effects to any visual receptors and that positive effects will be experienced by a number of receptors, particularly the users of the Thames Path. - 11.3.7 A Historic Visual and Setting Assessment is included within the LVIA.
-The assessment identifies 4 sensitive features: Grade II Listed Ruins of St John the Baptist Church; Grade II Listed Julius Gottlieb Gallery and Boathouse; Elizabeth House (Non-Designated); and, Wet Boathouse within Mongewell Park (Non-Designated).
-It is assessed that the proposed development will be a short-term temporary operation which will not physically alter the cultural value of historic assets or indirectly significantly adversely affect the visual setting of the identified historic assets.
-In respect of all four heritage assets at post-restoration, when land has been returned to the similar ground levels and landscape structure planting and enhanced habitat/biodiversity species have established, it is considered that the change/significance of visual setting will be either none or beneficial.
+- 11.3.5 Post restoration the LVIA considers there would be no adverse / significant visual effects to any visual receptors and that positive effects would be experienced by a number of receptors, including the users of the Thames Path. - 11.3.6 A Historic Visual and Setting Assessment has been prepared by Kedd Ltd. The assessment identifies 4 sensitive features: Grade II Listed Ruins of St John the Baptist Church; Grade II Listed Julius Gottlieb Gallery and Boathouse; Elizabeth House (Non-Designated); and the Wet Boathouse within Mongewell Park (Non-Designated).
+It is assessed that the proposed development would be a short-term temporary operation which would not physically alter the cultural value of historic assets or indirectly significantly adversely affect the visual setting of the identified historic assets.
+In respect of all four heritage assets at post-restoration, when land has been returned to the similar ground levels and landscape structure planting and enhanced habitat/biodiversity species have established, it is considered that the change/significance of visual setting would be either neutral or beneficial.